Frequently asked questions

 The sales prices of dwellings are released monthly in the statistics on prices of dwellings in housing companies.
 The most detailed data by municipality and type of building, for example, can be found in the database tables.

-- Home page and tables of the statistics on prices of dwellings in housing companies
+- Home page of the statistics on prices of dwellings in housing companies

 Data on prices of single-family houses can be found in the statistics on real estate prices.